- mMinor Available

 Under the Higher Education Act Title IV disclosure requirements, an institution must provide current and prospective students with information about each of its programs that prepares students for gainful employment in a recognized occupation.

-The Electronics and Computer Engineering Technology program is not a recognized occupation that requires a Gainful Employment disclosure.
+The Electronics and Computer Engineering Technology is not a recognized occupation that requires a Gainful Employment disclosure.

 * Job placement and salary information was compiled by the Office of Academic Assessment through the Graduation Survey from AY2015-2018.
 The data are gathered around the time of Commencement and a follow-up survey six months post Commencement.
 For the salary question, data for programs with fewer than fifteen responses are not included.
 Salaries for those programs are from the National Association of Colleges and Employers Summer 2019 Survey.
 For questions regarding the data, contact email@example.com.